soub4i/create-node-app/README.md

-#node-app-cli
+#node-cli

 > a minimalist command line interface to speed-up your node projects

-node-app-cli : allow you to create a new project using `new` command and generate all related files to the project :
+**node-cli** : allow you to create a new project using `new` command and generate all related files to the project :

 ###install